Fraud Blocker

 1. Getting an IBEW Apprenticeship can be Difficult

-InterCoast Colleges offers a comprehensive Electrical Technician Training Program that covers the fundamentals of electricity, power distribution, trade mathematics, and electrical code requirements, preparing students for a fulfilling electrician career in just under a year.
+InterCoast Colleges offers a comprehensive Electrical Technician Training Program that covers the fundamentals of electricity, power distribution, trade mathematics, and electrical code requirements, preparing students for a fulfilling career as an electrician in just under a year.
 With a new Hybrid Electrical Training Program available, students can enjoy the convenience of both on-campus and online study, allowing them to gain hands-on experience while continuing to work.

 2. Application Requirements